abhishekshahane/Bumblebee/README.md

 joke: [usage: !joke, description: Get a funny joke with this!]

 kick: [usage: !kick [member], description: kick a member from your server.]

+stocks: [usage: !stocks, description: See all your current stocks!]

 level: [usage: !level [@user], description: Get your current level with this!]